-When I first started practicing family law in the mid-1990s, the concept of Father’s Rights was in its infant stages.
-Since then it has become much more widespread.
-The issue of father’s rights is still largely misunderstood contrary to popular belief, Texas family law is quite helpful to fathers.
-It is clear that there is to be no preference given to mom or dad in a custody battle, in possession of a child, or in child support based solely off of the parental role as mother or father.
-Even though Texas law aims to ensure that father’s rights are protected, the reality is that the vast majority of cases still end up with the mother getting primary custody, and the father paying child support and seeing his child less often.
+In the mid-1990s, the concept of 'father's rights' was in its infancy.
+This issue has since become much more widespread, but the details are still largely misunderstood.
+Contrary to popular belief, Texas family law gives no preference to either the mother or father in custody, possession, or child support cases.
+Although Texas law aims to ensure that father's rights are protected, the reality is that the vast majority of cases still end with the father losing custody, paying child support, and seeing his children less often.

-- Most fathers who could win custody don’t push their case in Court.
-The most common reason is that they don’t want to spend the money or lack the necessary confidence to win.
+- Most fathers who could win custody don't push their case in court because they don't want to spend the money, or they lack the necessary confidence to win.

-- Some fathers who could win custody fail to hire a good enough attorney.
+- Some fathers who could win custody fail to hire an attorney with experience advocating for the rights of fathers.
 These are your children.
-Just as you would not choose any brain surgeon to perform surgery on you, you should hire an experienced attorney to handle your case.
+Just as you would not choose any brain surgeon to perform surgery on you, so don't hire just any attorney.

-- There is still some tendency in Courts and Juries to believe that the mother is a primary caretaker when the evidence is close on this issue.
+- Courts and juries often believe that the mother is a primary caregiver, even if they are not.
 This tendency is stronger in relatively conservative areas and is more common on a Jury than in front of a Judge.

-- Immediately hire an experienced custody (Family) attorney;
+- Immediately hire an experienced family law attorney;

-- Try to keep the issues in front of a Judge, rather than a Jury; and
+- Try to keep your case in front of a judge, rather than a jury; and

-- Make sure that your case is as strong as possible; don’t get overconfident.
+- Make sure that your case is as strong as possible, but don't get overconfident.